|

 Although the two most common requirements are for geometry/diameter

-PLUGSA plug is a specialist pig that can be used to isolate a section of pipeline at pressure while some remedial work is undertaken.
 The plugs can withstand pressures up to 200 bars typically.
 The plug works by gripping into the line pipe and then having a separate sealing system.
 Lower pressure techniques include High Friction pigs, which provide a barrier for depressurised systems.

 Gel pigs are a series of gelled